Bangladesh Lamps PLC.

 Related party transactions:

-All transactions with related parties have been made on commercial basis and were conducted on the basis of “Arm’s Length Principle”.
-Details of related party transactions have been disclosed under Note 39 of the Audited Financial Statements.
+All transactions with related parties have been made on a commercial basis and were conducted based on the “Arm’s Length Principle”.
+Details of related party transactions have been disclosed under Note 41 of the Audited Financial Statements.

 Remuneration paid to Directors including Independent Directors:

-The Board of Directors including Independent Directors received fees for attending Board Meetings only in accordance with the Articles of Association of the Company.
-The remunerations to the Directors including Independent Directors have been disclosed in Note 37 of the Audited Financial Statements.
+The Board of Directors, including Independent Directors, received fees for attending Board Meetings only in accordance with the Articles of Association of the Company.
+The remunerations to the Directors, including Independent Directors, have been disclosed in Note 39 of the Audited Financial Statements.

 Financial statements prepared following all applicable laws & regulations: